treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 Instead, focus to deliver the core message to the best of your abilities.
 Deliver it with confidence, then the reader will remember it.
 Make it colorful.
-Show your personality; make it interesting, make it funny and make it memorable.
+Show your personality; make it interesting, make it funny, and make it memorable.

 Write like a Chad!